Dollar gains after Fed shifts inflation target as expected

 By Karen Brettell

-NEW YORK, Aug 27 (Reuters) - The U.S. dollar gained on Thursday in choppy trading after Federal Reserve Chairman Jerome Powell said, as widely expected, that the U.S. central bank would roll out an aggressive new strategy to lift U.S. employment and inflation.
+NEW YORK, Aug 27 (Reuters) - The U.S. dollar gained on Thursday after Federal Reserve Chairman Jerome Powell said, as was widely expected, that the U.S. central bank would roll out an aggressive new strategy to lift U.S. employment and inflation.

 Under the new approach, the U.S. central bank will seek to achieve inflation averaging 2% over time, offsetting below-2% periods with higher inflation "for some time," and to ensure employment does not fall short of its maximum level.